 Participating in a post-graduate clinical fellowship is a fundamental part of becoming a speech-language pathologist, serving as a basic qualification for professional certification and for becoming licensed in virtually every jurisdiction:

 - All but eight states require clinical fellowship experience to meet SLP licensing requirements

-- The American Speech Language Hearing Association (ASHA) requires a 36-week, 1260-hour clinical fellowship as part of its strict requirements for the Certificate of Clinical Competence in Speech Language Pathology (CCC-SLP)
+- The American Speech Language Hearing Association (ASHA) Council for Clinical Certification (CFCC) has established a 36-week, 1260-hour clinical fellowship as a standard requirements for the Certificate of Clinical Competence in Speech Language Pathology (CCC-SLP)

 Finding the right fellowship opportunity can set the tone for a speech-language pathologist’s entire career path.
 During a fellowship, SLPs make contacts and learn about the industry from the inside out, creating a pathway for further career progression in the years ahead.
 This makes it extremely important to select a fellowship position that aligns with career goals, whether with a school system, hospital, independent practice, long-term care facility or rehabilitation clinic.

 The clinical fellowship, or CF, typically comes at the end of an SLP’s formal schooling.
 According to ASHA, the purpose behind post-graduate supervised clinical practice is fourfold:

 - Integrating and applying theoretical knowledge gained in academic training to real world cases